Kount/kount-android-sdk/README.md

 ## Instant App dependencies

-If your application is not also an Instant App, then you will need to include the Instant App library during compile time to your project.
-This can be done in Android studio by adding the following likn in your module's gradle file under the dependency section:
+If your application is not also an Instant App, you will need to include the Instant App library during compile time to your project.
+This can be done in Android Studio by adding the following line in your module's gradle file under the dependency section:

 ```
 dependencies {